eoinkelly/notes/guitar/midi/midi.md

     - aimed at lower power devices
     - scaled down version of GM2
 5. Tuning standard (MTS)
-    - since 1992
+    - ratified 1992
-    - MIDI defaults to equal temperament
+    - MIDI defaults to equal temperament tuning
     - this allows alternate turnings and microtunings
 6. Time code (MTC)
     - sequencer can drive a midi system with it's internal clock